cloudmesh-community/fa18-516-08/chapter/GDPR.md

 # Data Processor vs Data Controller
 Cloud solutions like AWS, Azure, GCP are all considered data processors because they offer resources and infrastructure to porcess the data.

-Organizations which collect and direct the personal data and define mandate on how the collected personal data is processed are known as data controllers.
+Organizations,authority or agency which collect and direct the personal data and define mandate on how the collected personal data is processed are known as data controllers.

 For example an organization like Airbnb collects personal data of its users and customers and controls the usage of the personal data like how and where it is stored, how it is used - such as providing rental suggestions or generating analytics on usage statistics.
 Airbnb uses AWS as it's operation infrastructure.
 In this example AWS is data controller where as AWS acts as data processor.

 AWS also acts as data controller for the data it collects like user account registration information of its customers, administration, service access etc.

+Collection, storage, recording, organizing, structuring, alteration, consultation, retrieval, sharing, restriction and erasing and destruction all come under  personal data processing.

 GDPR defines collective responsibility for both data processors and data controllers for safeguarding personal data.